er-avitesh/adr-compliance-benchmark/README.md

 ### Collection

-ADRs were collected from GitHub using `find_adr_paths.py`, which:
+Prior ADR studies have relied on small, hand-curated sets (typically <30 ADRs) or synthetically generated documents, limiting both statistical power and ecological validity.
+To address this, we built a systematic collection pipeline (`find_adr_paths.py`) that queries the GitHub Contents API across 13 open-source repositories spanning diverse domains — cloud infrastructure, observability, GitOps, developer tooling, and enterprise CMS.
+Each candidate file is scored against a structural heuristic (presence of decision rationale, context, consequences, and alternatives); files scoring below 3 are excluded, ensuring a minimum quality floor without manual screening.
+A per-repository cap of 20 ADRs enforces source diversity and prevents high-volume repositories from dominating the corpus.
+The resulting dataset of **176 ADRs** covers four distinct ADR formats (NYGARD, MADR, LIGHTWEIGHT, and OTHER), with document lengths ranging from 87 to 4,295 characters (mean: 843).
+From this corpus, a stratified evaluation set of **100 ADRs** was drawn with a per-repo cap of 15, yielding a benchmark that is both larger and more format-diverse than any previously reported in the literature.

-1. Queries the GitHub Contents API for known ADR directory paths
+The collection pipeline proceeds as follows:
-2. Fetches a 2 KB preview of each file
+1. Query the GitHub Contents API for known ADR directory paths across target repositories
-3. Scores each file on a structural heuristic (presence of decision, context, consequences, alternatives)
+2. Fetch a 2 KB preview of each candidate file
-4. Filters out low-quality files (score < 3) and applies a per-repo cap of 20 ADRs
+3. Score each file on a structural heuristic (presence of decision, context, consequences, alternatives)

-**176 ADRs** were collected across 13 repositories.
-A stratified sample of **100 ADRs** (`eval_set.json`) was drawn for evaluation with a per-repo cap of 15.
+4. Filter out low-quality files (score < 3) and apply a per-repo cap of 20 ADRs

 ### Source Repositories (13)